International Human Resource Management

 1. Blue moonlighting

 Not everyone is equipped enough or can handle a side hustle along with a regular full-time job, regardless of the reasons.
-They tend to become unproductive in of the two jobs or even both the jobs.
+They tend to become unproductive in one of the two jobs or even both jobs.
 This failed attempt at dual employment of an employee is called blue moonlighting.

 2. Quarter moonlighting